matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

       has all history, see scenario 2, if doesn't, see scenario 3.
  1. For federated servers already in the room that haven't implemented MSC2716
-    - Those homeservers won't have historical messages available because they're unable to navigate the "marker"/"insertion"/"batch" events.
-But the historical messages would be available once the HS implements MSC2716 and processes the "marker" events that point to the history.
+    - Those homeservers won't have historical messages available because they're unable to navigate the `m.room.marker`/`m.room.insertion`/`m.room.batch` events.
+But the historical messages would be available once the HS implements MSC2716 and processes the `m.room.marker` events that point to the history.

 ---

- - A "marker" event simply points back to an "insertion" event.
+ - A `m.room.marker` event simply points back to an `m.room.insertion` event.
- - The "marker" event solves the problem of, how does a federated homeserver know about the historical events which won't come down incremental sync?
+ - The `m.room.marker` event solves the problem of, how does a federated homeserver know about the historical events which won't come down incremental sync?
 And the scenario where the federated HS already has all the history in the room, so it won't do a full sync of the room again.
- - Unlike the historical events sent via `/batch_send`, **the "marker" event is sent separately as a normal state event on the "live" timeline** so that comes down incremental sync and is available to all homeservers regardless of how much scrollback history they already have.
+ - Unlike the historical events sent via `/batch_send`, **the `m.room.marker` event is sent separately as a normal state event on the "live" timeline** so that comes down incremental sync and is available to all homeservers regardless of how much scrollback history they already have.
 And since it's state it never gets lost in a timeline gap and is immediately apparent to all servers that join.
- - Also instead of overwriting the same generic `state_key: ""` over and over, the expected behavior is send each "marker" event with a unique `state_key`.
+ - Also instead of overwriting the same generic `state_key: ""` over and over, the expected behavior is send each `m.room.marker` event with a unique `state_key`.
    This way all of the "markers" are discoverable in the current state without us having to go through the chain of previous state to figure it all out.
-   This also avoids potential state resolution conflicts where only one of the "marker" events win and we would lose the other chain history.
+   This also avoids potential state resolution conflicts where only one of the `m.room.marker` events win and we would lose the other chain history.
- - A "marker" event is not needed for every batch of historical messages added via `/batch_send`.
+ - A `m.room.marker` event is not needed for every batch of historical messages added via `/batch_send`.
 Multiple batches can be inserted.
-Then once we're done importing everything, we can add one "marker" event pointing at the root "insertion" event
+Then once we're done importing everything, we can add one `m.room.marker` event pointing at the root `m.room.insertion` event
-    - If more history is decided to be added later, another "marker" can be sent to let the homeservers know again.
+    - If more history is decided to be added later, another `m.room.marker` can be sent to let the homeservers know again.
- - When a remote federated homeserver receives a "marker" event, it can mark the "insertion" prev events as needing to backfill from that point again and can fetch the historical messages when the user scrolls back to that area in the future.
+ - When a remote federated homeserver receives a `m.room.marker` event, it can mark the `m.room.insertion` prev events as needing to backfill from that point again and can fetch the historical messages when the user scrolls back to that area in the future.

-The structure of the "marker" event looks like:
+The structure of the `m.room.marker` event looks like:
 ```js
 {
     "type": "m.room.marker",